-Given how digital transformation (but come on, it’s business transformation), as the figure above, from McKinsey Quarterly shows, has shifted from the more technical and concrete concepts and focus areas, to a much more abstract one – namely culture – so must our questions.
+Given how digital transformation, as the figure below, from McKinsey Quarterly shows, has shifted from the more technical and concrete aspects and focus areas, to a much more abstract one – namely culture – so must our questions.
 Question is: have they?

 Have you asked who (or what focus) needs to be onboard besides the, so far, frequent and apparently obvious head of digital, chief technical officer, innovation officer, digital director, chief data strategist, data guru, chief head of atomic big data machine learning robot executive master etc and so on?

 Have you as someone responsible for transformation work, leader or in other capacities, developed the powerful questions behind the questions?
 Have you developed or stumbled upon ways of understanding and approaching the problem behind the problem (and opportunity within the opportunity)?

 This is the second part of a few, deconstructing and highlighting some important aspects of the concept of digital strategy and what to consider when approaching it.
 You’ll find part 1 here.

 Part 1 was much about the power of words and definitions, and the need to actively reflect on this with the group responsible for thinking “digital strategy”.
 It also highlighted the power of using a networked perspective for understanding the integration, organisation wide implications as well as stakeholder alignment.